 - Spread drained oats in a thin layer (1/2" or 1 cm) onto dehydrator trays.
 Dry for 5 to 7 hours at the highest setting until oats are completely dry.

 - Preheat oven to 300°F/150°C. Spread oats onto parchment or silicone-mat lined half sheet pan.
-Bake 20 minutes or until lightly fragrant and slightly browned.
+Bake 20 minutes or until lightly fragrant and slightly brown.

 Make Spread (10 minutes)

 - Transfer oats to a blender or food processor.
-Blend on high into a fine flour.
+Blend into a fine flour.

 - Add all other ingredients except maple syrup (coconut flakes, olive oil, coconut oil, salt, cinnamon, cardamom, ginger, brown sugar, mushroom powder.)
 Blend on high until it is a nut butter consistency (this could take a few minutes depending on power of your blender).